galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 We use a method called *one-hot encoding* to convert binary and multiclass classification class label numbers into binary values.
 We convert the scalar label *y* into a vector $$  \boldsymbol{y} $$ which has *c* elements.
-When y is equal to k, the k-th element of $$ \boldsymbol{y} is one and all other elements are zero.
-Wihen labels are *not* mutually exclusive, we use another method called *multi-hot encoding*.
+When y is equal to k, the k-th element of $$ \boldsymbol{y} $$ is one and all other elements are zero.
+When labels are *not* mutually exclusive, we use another method called *multi-hot encoding*.
 Suppose we are doing a multilabel image classification, where an image can have a dog, panda, or cat in it.
-We represent the label by a vector of 3, and if dog anf cat are present in the image, first and third element of the vector are one and the second elemt is zero ({% cite Bagheri %}).
+We represent the label by a vector of 3, and if dog anf cat are present in the image, first and third element of the vector are one and the second element is zero ({% cite Bagheri %}).

 ![Three images illustrating binary, multiclass, and multilabel classifications and their label representation](../../images/FNN_output_encoding.png "Examples of binary, multiclass, and multilbel classifications and their label representation ({% cite Bagheri %})")